 After all direct appeals are completed, a defendant also may challenge constitutional violations in his case through a habeas corpus petition.
 These are sometimes called forms of "collateral review."
 Habeas corpus petitions are suits that allege that the defendant is being held unconstitutionally.
 Both state and federal courts have procedures for collateral review; in federal court it is via a petition for a writ of habeas corpus.
 One of the primary grounds for habeas corpus petitions is ineffective assistance of counsel.

-10. See Chapter 8.11.
-See Chapter 11.

 Fourth Amendment search and seizure issues are not sufficient bases for habeas corpus challenges.
 In a habeas corpus petition, the court may hold an evidentiary hearing to determine whether there has been a constitutional violation.
 However, most habeas petitions are decided without a hearing.
 Because habeas corpus petitions are considered civil proceedings, defendants are not constitutionally entitled to the assistance of counsel.
-Habeas corpus is discussed in Chapter 11.
+Habeas corpus is discussed in Chapter 11 (online).